Early menopause and lymphoma

 Professor Richard Anderson talks about early menopause after treatment for lymphoma, and Juliet shares her personal experience

-If you develop early menopause, you are likely to experience changes in your periods.
-You might have them more or less frequently and they might be lighter or heavier than usual.
+The most obvious change you are likely to experience is in your periods.
+They might become more or less frequent, and they might be lighter or heavier than usual.
 In time, they stop altogether.

 - mood changes, particularly low mood